SlipknotTN/Dogs-Vs-Cats-Playground/deep_learning/tensorflow/README.md

 The directory *config* contains both dataset and training parameters for each model.
 You only need to pass a different config to the scripts to change model and hyperparameters.

-The script calls examples considers that *../../kaggle_dataset* (kaggle_dataset in repo root) is a symlink to the extracted dogs vs cats kaggle dataset and contains this subdirectories:
+The script calls examples considers that *../../kaggle_dataset* (kaggle_dataset in repo root) contains the extracted dogs vs cats kaggle dataset and contains this subdirectories:
 - train: full training images
 - test: test images for the competition